RicardoCalvoP/TC2037/Actividad_Integradora/README.md

 What this does it that it will create a new html file based on the name of the file your are sending, then it will write the opening structure of HTML architecture, then it'll read line by line the code elixir code you sent.

+On the other hand, we have `Project.convert_folder_parallel("ToReadElixirFiles")`.
+This function reads all the files inside this directory using threads to speed up the process.
+There is also `Project.convert_folder("ToReadElixirFiles")`, which serves the same purpose but does not use threads, processing the files in the normal way

 To achieve our program to read line by line the file provided by the user, I used the `File.stream!()` function.
 Followed by a `Enum.map()` function that helps the program to implement the token rules to each line.
 This map will call the menu function `find_coincidences()` which leads as its name says, to find the coincidences with the regular expression rules.

 `find_coincidences()` first call is to find if the first word of the sentence is a reserved word, if not it will skip to the next function which searches if the first word is a function, if not it will skip to the next function, and so on with the other categories mentioned before.

 In case of having a match depending on the rule, it'll save the hole coincidence in a list of lists called _result_ in this way `[["token","match"],["token","match]]`.
 Each function has each's own token depending on what we match with.
 After saving the match will divide the sentence by the length of the coincidence, so the start of the sentence updates an we can do the process again to find the coincidences with the rest.

-After gathering all coincidences and the sentence is empty, the program will write the results in the html template with the function `write_results() `.
+After gathering all coincidences, the program will write the results in the html template with the function `write_results() `.
 The template this function use  is `<span class = "token">match</span>.
 In case that the token is a space it will just write a space and not the hole template.

-## _Reflection_
+## _Reflexion_

 This situation is crucial to understand and implement the use of regular expression comparisons, using this algorithm in which each rule is divided by names of what it do makes it easy to read and understand to third parties.
 However this can make the BigO complexity a little high, but this will depends on the size of the line and file, and how many functions it need to hop in to find the coincidence, this can make waiting time longer, but will detail more of the BigO complexity later on.